Mist-AA/ML-Workflow-for-Scones-Unlimited/README.md

 # ML-Workflow-for-Scones-Unlimited

 ## Overview
-This project is part of the advanced phase of AWS AI & ML Scholarship Program, focusing on building the entire end-to-end workflow for deploying and monitoring an image classification model for a company Scones Unlimited using Amazon SageMaker.
+This project focuses on building the entire end-to-end workflow for deploying and monitoring an image classification model for a company Scones Unlimited using Amazon SageMaker.

 ## Getting Started